 - Silk is a tricky one to clean.
 While it is a natural fibre, silk does not like water, and spot cleaning can often result in a stain that is worse than the original.
 The best way to clean a stain on silk is to wipe off the stain with a damp cloth, and then rinse the entire garment thoroughly.
 Do not leave the initial wet spot to dry, rinse it straight away.

-If you’re serious about sun safety, why not check out our latest customer satisfaction ratings to find the best sunscreen brands available widely across Australia.
+If you’re looking to try out some new sunscreen to keep your skin safe, then check out our latest customer satisfaction ratings for sunscreen brands across Australia.